DSD-DBS/capella-collab-manager/docs/user/docs/tokens.md

 ## PAT Scope

-Personal access token have almost (not for requesting oauth or azure tokens) the same scope as the user who created it.
+Personal access token have the same scope as the user who created it.
 It is therefore important that you never pass on the token and treat it responsibly.
 If you feel that the token has been lost, revoke it immediately and inform the Systems Engineering Toolchain team.

 ## Revoke a PAT